- Microsoft will soon release its monthly Patch Tuesday updates today.

 - Stay tuned to find out what changes will Microsoft bring this month.

-The 9th of March is finally here, and for those of you that like keeping your PC updated with the latest and greatest changes this means only one thing: Patch Tuesday is here!
+It’s April 12, and for those of you that like keeping your PC updated with the latest and greatest changes this means only one thing: Patch Tuesday is here!

 Like all other Patch Tuesday updates since the beginning of the Windows OS, they are aimed at improving your PC’s performance by tweaking the system, fixing any errors, adding new features, and providing better security against digital threats.